Pascal488/Devchallenge04/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/gcbWLxG6wdennelX7b8I) was to build an application to complete the given user stories.

+- [x] User story:You  can see a page following the given design

 ## Acknowledgements